rjuju/sql2pg/README.md

 -- FIXME: Clause "WAIT 1" converted to "NOWAIT"
 -- FIXME: FOR UPDATE OF col must be changed ot its table name/alias UPDATE t SET a = 1, (b, c) = (SELECT * FROM t2 WHERE id = 1), d = (SELECT 1) WHERE (a < 10) ;
+DELETE FROM public.t AS tbl WHERE COALESCE(tbl.col, 'todel') = 'todel' ;
 ```